-“Leaves of three, let it be.”
-Many mothers tell their children this maxim and it works, at least in the case of poison ivy and poison oak.
-Poison sumac actually has clusters of 7 to 13 leaves.
-To help you recognize and avoid an allergic reaction, WebMD provides this field guide to poison plants.
-In case you do end up with an itching rash, you’ll also find tips for poison ivy treatment.
+"Leaves of three, let it be."
+Many parents give their children that advice and it works, in the case of poison ivy and poison oak -- but not for poison sumac.
+Learn to recognize and avoid poisonous plants, and find out what to do for poison ivy treatment.

 How to Spot Poison Ivy

 Poison ivy plants sometimes have white berries, which help the plant spread.
 Birds eat the berries and transplant the seeds on new areas along with their droppings.
-Perhaps this helps explain why poison ivy is so pervasive: it can be found in each state in the U.S., except for Alaska, Hawaii, and parts of the West Coast.
+This may help explain why poison ivy is so common: It can be found in each state in the U.S., except for Alaska, Hawaii, and parts of the West Coast.

 How to Spot Poison Oak